lyckantropen/moonlight_hdr_launcher/README.md

 Simply launch `installer.exe`.
 At some point there will be a dialog window asking you to rescan for games in GeForce Experience.
 Only then the last part of the script can succeed.
+Afterwards, restart GeForce Experience by killing the processes in Task Manager or simply reboot your PC.
+Now in Shield or Moonlight you should see the new entry.

+**Note**: I haven't been able to get the cover art to work for me.
+Maybe you can get better mileage.

-## Options
+## Configuration

 The installer puts a blank `moonlinght_hdr_launcher.ini` file in `C:\Program Files\moonlight_hdr_launcher`.
 You can modify it to your needs.
 It has only 3